hxyhxyhxyhxy/hxyhxyhxyhxy.github.io/_pages/about.md

+permalink: /
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html

 I'm a third year undergraduate student from [School of Electronic and Information Engineering](https://seie.hit.edu.cn/), [Harbin Institute of Technology](https://www.hit.edu.cn/).
 My research interest includes computer vision, indoor localization, machine learning, and SLAM.

 I am very fortunate to be advised by [Prof. LinMa](https://homepage.hit.edu.cn/malin) of TIB Lab from [School of Electronic and Information Engineering](https://seie.hit.edu.cn/), Harbin Institute of Technology.